Zach Thomas: Personal life

-Thomas was raised in White Deer, Texas by his parents, Steve and Bobby Thomas.
-He has an older brother, Bart Thomas, and younger sister, Katina Thomas.
+Thomas grew up in White Deer, Texas with his parents, Steve and Bobby Thomas.
+He has an older brother, Bart Thomas, and a younger sister, Katina Thomas.
 Katina was married to Thomas' Dolphins' teammate, Jason Taylor, from 2000 to 2015 and has three children with him.
 Thomas' father, Steve Thomas, is the builder and proprietor of the second largest cross in the Western Hemisphere, located in Groom, Texas.
-Thomas is married to Maritza Thomas, with whom he has three children.
+Zach Thomas and Maritza, his wife are married and they have three children.

 For the first three years of his career Thomas earned the league minimum and lived with teammate Larry Izzo.